A hearty bean and ham soup recipe that is also budget-friendly can be difficult to find. And that’s why I love this recipe today!

 FAQs

-If you do have any leftover soup, you can store it inside an airtight container in the fridge for 5-6 days.
+If you have any leftover soup, you can store it in an airtight container in the fridge for 5-6 days.
 It’s always best to eat the soup as soon as possible or freeze any leftovers.

 Budget-Friendly Bean And Ham Soup